Last updated: March 20, 2023

 If your employer or prospective employer in South Carolina has asked you to take a drug test, you will want to know your legal rights.
 Federal law places few limits on employer drug testing: Although the federal government requires testing by employers in a few safety-sensitive industries (including transportation, aviation, and contractors with NASA and the Department of Defense), federal law doesn’t otherwise require – or prohibit drug tests.
 For the most part, this area is regulated by state and local laws.

 Like a number of other states, South Carolina has a drug-free workplace program regulating drug testing.
-Employers who establish such a program can qualify for a discount on their workers’ compensation insurance premiums.
+Employers who establish such a program can qualify for a 5% discount on their workers’ compensation insurance premiums.
 However, employers must follow the state’s rules to get their discount.
-South Carolina requires employers in this program to drug test.
+South Carolina requires random drug tests regularly be performed on employees whose employers participate in the program.

 Rules for job applicants in South Carolina